veeCan54/03-AdvancedSiteToSiteVPN/README.md

 - These files need to be edited using parameters from the downloaded config files.
 - This needs to be done carefully where the AWS inside ip address, AWS outside IP address, shared secret for the phase 1 IPsec tunnel is substituted correctly.
-- After this is complete and the script is run, IKE Phase 1 tunnel gets setup and the ipsec-vti.sh script will enable and disable the IKE phase 2 IPsec tunnel whenever the system detects traffic.
+- After this is complete and the script is run, IKE Phase 1 tunnel gets setup and the ipsec-vti.sh script will enable the IKE phase 2 IPsec tunnel whenever the system detects traffic and tear it down when there is no interesting traffic.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/restartStrongSwan.png)
 ``` systemctl restart strongswan``` will bring both the IPsec tunnels from the Customer side to the AWS side.
 After everything has been configured and after Strongswan has been rebooted, two vti interfaces would show up on ```ifconfig```.
 ![Alt text](https://github.com/veeCan54/03-AdvancedSiteToSiteVPN/blob/main/images/StrongSwanConfigComplete.png)